 Instructions

-- Combine all the ingredients in a small saucepan and bring to a gentle simmer, lower heat and keep at a bare simmer (just a couple bubbles around the sides of the pan) for 10 minutes.
+- Combine all the ingredients in a small saucepan and bring to a gentle simmer, lower heat and keep warm (just a couple bubbles around the sides of the pan) for 10 minutes.

-- Turn off heat, cover and let steep for 5 minutes.
-Strain tea through a fine mesh strainer, sweeten to taste and serve hot with orange slice and cinnamon stick if desired.
+- Strain tea through a fine mesh strainer, sweeten to taste and serve hot with orange slice and cinnamon stick if desired.

 Recommended Products